 Where to stay in Prague on a budget as a backpacker

 The amount of affordable and well-designed hostels in the city make backpacking in Prague a breeze.
 While exact prices depend on the size of the room and the time of year, you’re guaranteed to find a bed under €20 per night at any of these Prague hostels.
+Airbnb is also a great option to find some budget gems.
 We have also written an extensive guide on where to stay in Prague.

 Czech Inn: Located in a hip Art Nouveau building in Vinohrady, Czech Inn is out of the tourist area yet surrounded by tons of cool bars and markets.
 Keep it cosy in a four-bed room, or make a bunch of new friends in a mixed 36-bed dorm.